TimonPost/quinn/docs/book/src/quinn/certificate.md

 # Certificates

-In this chapter, we discuss the configuration of the certificates that are **required** for a working Quinn connection.
+In this chapter, we discuss the configuration of the certificates that is **required** for a working Quinn connection.

 A [Certificate Authority (CA)][ca] is an entity that issues digital [certificates][certificate].
 These digital certificates certify ownership of a public key associated with, for example, a host, server, client, or document.
 Digital certificates ensure that users can be confident that the content actually comes from a reliable, secure source.

-By default, Quinn clients validate the cryptographic identity of the servers they connect to.
+**By default**, Quinn clients validate the cryptographic identity of the servers they connect to.
 This prevents an attacker from intercepting messages.
 While it is great that quinn offers security by default it requires additional configuration.
 This additional configuration will be the subject of this chapter.

 ## Insecure Connection

 A certificate is not practical for cases such as: peer-to-peer, trust-on-first-use, deliberately insecure applications, or when the servers are not identified by the domain name.
-Custom certificate validation logic can be implemented when the `dangerous_configuration` function of [rustls][rust-ls] is enabled.
+You can change certificate validation logic when the `dangerous_configuration` feature flag of [rustls][rust-ls] is enabled.
-Once done, the certificate verifier can be manually overwritten in the [ClientConfig][ClientConfig].
+Then the only thing that needs to be done is to configure the client to trust any server.

-Start with adding a [rustls][rust-ls] dependency with the `dangerous_configuration` feature flag to your toml file.
+Start with adding a [rustls][rust-ls] dependency with the `dangerous_configuration` feature flag to your `Cargo.toml` file.

 ```toml
 quinn = "*"
 rustls = { version = "*", features = ["dangerous_configuration", "quic"] }
 ```

-Then, you can skip the certificate validation on the client by implementing [ServerCertVerifier][ServerCertVerifier] and let it always return 'correct'.
+Then, you can skip the certificate validation on the client by implementing [ServerCertVerifier][ServerCertVerifier] and let it assert true for any server.

 ```rust
 // Implementation of `ServerCertVerifier` that verifies everything as trustworthy.